5 Best Text-to-Video AI Generators in 2026 (Compared)

 Create Count determines how many videos the AI will generate in one click.
 A higher number gives you more versions to pick from but uses more credits.
 Start with 1 to test your prompt and reference image, then increase it only when you are ready to produce multiple consistent clips for your series.

-Step-by-Step: Directing Movement with the Motion Brush
+Step-by-Step: Directing Movement with Modify

 The original “Motion Brush” feature has been integrated into these mode options in the updated UI.
 For movement control, you can use the “Type Anything” mode to describe object motion instead of drawing a path manually.